sendgrid/sendgrid-apex/README.md

 On the next screen enter the following:

-* For project name: name it something you'd like
+* For project name: 'sendgrid-salesforce'
 * For username: enter your email address
 * For password: enter your password APPENDED with your salesforce security token. (see above for how to generate the security token)
 * Click the Advanced tab and unselect everything except ApexClass and CustomObject.